Dec 22 2022

 Add to your reading list: A consumer's guide to buying digital signage player

-Android Smart TVs: Android Smart TVs do not require any external media player to power them.
-These devices come with a built-in System on Chip (SOC) which acts as a highly-compressed circuit board containing the operating system.
+Android Smart TVs: Do not require any external media player to power them.
+These devices come with a built-in System on Chip (SOC), a highly-compressed circuit board containing the operating system.

 Example: Sony X80K, Sony X90K, TCL Class 5-Series